curv3d/curv/docs/Theory.rst

    approximation errors can pile up.

 2. With a mesh, simulating a curved surface with high fidelity requires lots of triangles (and memory).
-   There is a tradeoff between representation accuracy and memory/processing costs.
+   There is a tradeoff between accuracy of representation and memory/processing costs.
    F-Rep can represent curved surfaces exactly, at low cost.

 3. The cost of mesh operations goes up, often non-linearly, with the number of triangles.